tueimage/essential-skills/python-essentials.md

 convention, we will only use single quotation marks for string definitions.

-Strings can contain character combinations that have special meaning, for example '\n' which is a newline character, and '\t' which is a tab.
+Strings can contain character combinations that have special meaning, for example, '\n' which is a newline character, and '\t' which is a tab.
 You can use these as follows

 ```python